This programme is not validated by the University of Glasgow.

 Becoming a Christian is the beginning of an amazing adventure.
 A huge part of that new journey is coming to find your place in the Church of Jesus Christ.
 You will never walk alone… This series of lectures explores just what it means to become a Christian, to share your faith with other Christians.
 We will open up some of the great things that you can expect from your church, and what the church expects from you as you take up the God-given opportunity to shape the lives of your fellow Christians and together you reach out to a world ready for the gospel.

-Biblical Studies: One of the Boys or One of a Kind?
+Christian Doctrine: One of the Boys or One of a Kind?
 Why the God of the Bible is Nothing Like Us

 Lecturer: Nick Mackison